brutella/hkcam/README.md

 After the playbook finishes, the RPi is ready to be used as a HomeKit camera.

-**After finishing the configuration of your RPi, I recommend to change the password of the default `pi` user.**
+**I highly recommend to change the password of the `pi` user once your finished configuring your RPi.**

 ## Features